 Human Sciences studies the biological, social and cultural aspects of human life, and provides a challenging alternative to some of the more traditional courses offered at Oxford.
 The school was founded in 1969 in recognition of the need for interdisciplinary understanding of fundamental issues and problems confronting contemporary societies.
-Central topics include the evolution of humans, their behaviour, molecular and population genetics, population growth and ageing, ethnic and cultural diversity and the human interaction with the environment, including conservation, disease and nutrition.
+Central topics include the evolution of humans and their behaviour, molecular and population genetics, population growth and ageing, ethnic and cultural diversity and the human interaction with the environment, including conservation, disease and nutrition.
 The study of both biological and social disciplines, integrated within a framework of human diversity and sustainability, should enable the human scientist to develop professional competencies suited to address such multidimensional human problems.

 The course draws on specialists from a number of different faculties in the University.
 Lectures introduce most of the material you will need and provide the core concepts and theories for each paper.
 Tutorials, given by specialists in different fields, allow you to consider particular topics in greater depth.
 They also allow students from different academic backgrounds to gain the necessary grounding across a range of subjects.